Abhiix0/Anime-EDA/README.md

 ### ✅ Step 1: Load the Data

 * Loaded both CSVs with `pd.read_csv()`
-* Peeked at the first few rows to understand structure
+* Peeked at the first few rows to understand the structure

 ### ✅ Step 2: Data Understanding